frovedis/frovedis/doc/manual/python/ml/logistic_regression.md

     from sklearn.datasets import load_breast_cancer
     mat, lbl = load_breast_cancer(return_X_y = True)

-    # fitting input matrix and label on logistic regression object
+    # fitting input matrix and label on LogisticRegression object
     from frovedis.mllib.linear_model import LogisticRegression
     lr = LogisticRegression(solver = 'lbfgs').fit(mat,lbl)

 When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
-Pre-constructed frovedlis-like inputs can be used to speed up the training time, specially when same data would be used for multiple executions.
+Pre-constructed frovedis-like inputs can be used to speed up the training time, specially when same data would be used for multiple executions.

 For example,